What is a Trust Deed?

 Your name will also appear on the Register of Insolvencies.

 As part of your Trust Deed agreement, you may be expected to release any equity in your property.
 You may find it difficult to remortgage (or have to pay a higher rate of interest) due to your Trust Deed’s impact on your credit rating.
-If you aren’t able to release equity, you may have to make extra monthly repayments for up to 12 months.Find out more in our Trust Deed debt advice articles.
+If you aren’t able to release equity, you may have to make extra monthly repayments which will extend the term of your Trust Deed.Find out more in our Trust Deed debt advice articles.

 Will my lenders agree to a Trust Deed?